 - Many, many years may be required for coyote-wolf hybrids to evolve to fill the niche of the red wolf.

-Reality: Red wolves have been using private land in eastern North Carolina for 27 years.
+Reality: Red wolves have been using private land in eastern North Carolina for more than 30 years.
 Until the current FWS leadership began to intentionally undermine their own recovery program, the agency stood by its position that it has the legal authority to allow the wolf population to expand and prosper.

 - In the early 1990s, FWS reached agreements with numerous landowners to retain wolves on their private land.